NextronSystems/thor-manual/usage/debugging.rst

 Sometimes errors lead to panics of the executables, which causes the situation that the relevant log lines don't appear in the log file.
-In these cases, please also create a a screenshot of a panic shown in the command line window.
+In these cases, please also create a screenshot of a panic shown in the command line window.

 Provide the THOR database (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^